Settings

 Upgrade to Premium

-You can read more about purchases and Premium version here: What is the difference between Flacbox and Flacbox Premium.
+You can read more about purchases and the Premium version here: What is the difference between Flacbox and Flacbox Premium.

 Sharing Purchases Between iOS and Mac

-You can also try pressing the “Restore Purchases” button in the app settings.
+You can also try tapping the Restore Purchases button in the app settings.
 Afterward, install the latest app version from the App Store on your Mac and start the app.
-Ensure you have an internet connection and are using the same iCloud and App Store account on your Mac that you used on your iOS device.
-Wait one minute for the app to download purchase info from iCloud.
-The premium version should activate on your Mac automatically.
+Ensure you have an internet connection and are using the same iCloud and App Store account on Mac that you used on iOS.
+Wait one minute for the app to download purchase info from iCloud — the Premium version should activate on your Mac automatically.

-Restore purchases on a New Device
+Restore Purchases on a New Device

 Try Premium for Free